 You do not have to accept grants.
 If you have been awarded a grant and would like to turn it down or return it because of a change in plans or for any other reason, please notify ArtsKC Grant Staff immediately.

 Grants are paid in two payments.
 The grant recipient must return a signed grant agreement and W-9 in order to receive the first payment of 80%.
 To receive the second payment of 20%, the grantee must turn in an Impact Report, which must be approved by ArtsKC.
 Please allow two weeks after submitting grant agreements and Impact Reports to process checks.

 Impact Reports are submitted through the ArtsKC Grant System.

 You are required to submit an Impact Report by the deadline, or you will forfeit your final payment.
 We understand that it may become necessary to request a reasonable extension.
 Please do so by contacting ArtsKC well before the deadline to ensure timely processing of your request.
 ArtsKC will work with applicants in the event your project is delayed or postponed.
 Please contact us to discussion the circumstances.
 If an Impact Report is not received after the agreed upon date, you will become ineligible to apply for ArtsKC grants.
 Ineligibility can be reversed by the submission of an acceptable Impact Report.

-Impact Reports for the 2021-2022 Inspiration Grants are due January 23, 2023.
-A preview of the Impact Report is available below:
+Impact Reports for the 2022-2023 Inspiration Grants are due November 15, 2023.
+Here is a preview of the Impact Report Form:

 During the duration of your active status as an Inspiration grant recipient, we ask that you recognize ArtsKC publicly in your promotional materials and programs in a manner consistent with your policy of acknowledging other donors.
 Please recognize ArtsKC by name, and use the ArtsKC logo, which is available on our website.
 As part of this agreement, ArtsKC respectfully requests to use your name and any photos you are willing to provide in our promotional materials and online.